petershin/liferay-learn/docs/analytics-cloud/latest/en/reference/metrics-description.md

 ## Audience - Downloads

-The total number of visitors who downloaded the document or media in the given time range.
+This is the total number of visitors who downloaded the document or media in the given time range.
 A percentage breakdown is shown of anonymous individuals and known individuals.

 ## Audience - Segmented Downloads

-The total number of known individuals who downloaded the document or media in the given time range.
+This is the total number of known individuals who downloaded the document or media in the given time range.
 A percentage breakdown is shown of segmented and unsegmented individuals.

 ## Audience - Segmented Submissions

-The total number of known individuals who submitted the form in the given time range.
+This is the total number of known individuals who submitted the form in the given time range.
 A percentage breakdown is shown of segmented and unsegmented individuals.

 ## Audience - Segmented Viewers

-The total number of known individuals who viewed the page in the given time range.
+This is the total number of known individuals who viewed the page in the given time range.
 A percentage breakdown is shown of segmented and unsegmented individuals.

 ## Audience - Segmented Views

-The total number of known individuals who viewed the asset in the given time range.
+This is the total number of known individuals who viewed the asset in the given time range.
 A percentage breakdown is shown of segmented and unsegmented individuals.

 ## Audience - Submissions

-The total number of visitors who submitted the form in a given time range.
+This is the total number of visitors who submitted the form in a given time range.
 A percentage breakdown is shown of anonymous individuals and known individuals.

 ## Audience - Submitter Segments

-The top segments who submitted the form.
+These are the top segments who submitted the form.
 Each bar in the chart shows the total number of individuals that submitted the form who are part of that segment.
 The bar also gives a value of what percent of the known individuals who submitted the form are part of that segment.
 For a given time range, the percentage is calculated as,

 ```
 (The number of individuals that are part of that segment who submitted the form) ÷ (The total number of known individuals who submitted the form) * 100